Racket features: Garbage collection, tail calls, space safety

 Like all implementations in the Scheme family, Racket implements full tail call elimination.
 Racket takes this further: the language is made fully safe-for-space, via live variable analysis.
 This complements the precise garbage collector and in some cases, like in the implementation of Lazy Racket, the two features are crucial for proper execution.
-This is in addition to additional compiler optimizations such as lambda lifting and just-in-time compilation.
+This is in addition to further compiler optimizations such as lambda lifting and just-in-time compilation.

 System interface and scripting

-Racket's system interface includes asynchronous non-blocking I/O, green threads, synchronization channels, semaphores, sub-processes, and TCP sockets.
+Racket's system interface includes asynchronous non-blocking I/O, green threads, synchronization channels, semaphores, sub-processes, and Transmission Control Protocol (TCP) sockets.

 The following program starts an "echo server" on port 12345.